wombleton/gitlaw-nz/acts/W/Wool Industry Restructuring Act 2003.md

 ##### 54 Offences and self-incrimination

-*   (1) Every person commits an offence, and is liable on summary conviction to a fine not exceeding $20,000, who---
+*   (1) Every person commits an offence, and is liable on conviction to a fine not exceeding $20,000, who---

     *   (a) intentionally makes a false or misleading levy return; or